The 10 Best Dog Ramps Australia: Tested & Evaluated 2023

 The PetSafe Solvit PupSTEP Plus Pet Stairs being tested by our independent expert team.

 The stairs have non-slip rubber feet that keep them in place when used.
-When not needed, you can simply fold the legs down and store it in narrow places, like under the bed.
+Unlike the steps we review at number seven and nine, when not needed, you can simply fold the legs down and store it in narrow places, like under the bed, or beside the couch.
+I love how this type of storability gives them the convenience of a ramp but with the style of steps.

-In general, telescopic dog ramps are easiest to shop for.
+In general, our team of expert researchers agreed that telescopic dog ramps are easiest to shop for.
 There is no need to know the exact length you need, as the length of the ramp is adjustable.
 That’s why we chose the PetSafe Happy Ride Extra Long Telescoping Dog Ramp as our top pick.
 This ramp is well-made and so versatile that you can use it for literally anything.

-If this ramp is too bulky and heavy, then go for the Pet Gear Travel Lite Ramp.
+If this ramp is too bulky and heavy, then we suggest you go for the Pet Gear Travel Lite Ramp.

 There is no universal answer to this question.
 But, for larger dogs, ramps will work better, in general.
 Moreover, if you are looking for something to help your dog climb into your car, a classic foldable ramp will definitely work better.
 However, if you have a small dog that needs help getting to places around the house, doggy stairs can be a cute and helpful solution.